Meet the Team

 Ursula has been a full-time Lead Facilitator for Growing2gether since 2017.
 After completing a Social Pedagogy degree in Germany, she moved to Scotland in 1991.
 She gained extensive experience in residential Social Work and Nurture Group settings, favouring a therapeutic and holistic approach.
 Key roles include Assistant Principal at Raddery School and Childrens’ Services Worker for the Highland Council.
 She is very interested in Languages and enjoys making music and spending time outdoors.

-Our Board of Directors consists of seven members, all with charity, education or business management experience.
+Our Board of Directors currently consists of four members, all with charity, education or business management experience.
 They provide strategic governance and ensure that the programmes deliver for young people and adapt to local needs.

 Clive Kitson has a lifetime engagement and love of education.
 He has a background in teaching, curriculum development in Schools, and the in-service education of teachers.
 He was a faculty member and manager of education for the Findhorn Foundation Charitable Trust.
 He has also served as Director of the Findhorn Foundation College.
 He brings his care, understanding and experience to the work of Ecologia Youth Trust.